|Barton and Douglass Houses||Glen Complex||Richmond Hall||Newell Hall|

-> All on-campus housing at Towson University is co-educational (co-ed) with women and men living in the same building and often on the same floor.
+All on-campus housing at Towson University is co-educational (co-ed) with women and men living in the same building and often on the same floor.
 In the vast majority of our co-ed housing, students are assigned to rooms/apartments by their birth gender with the assigned bathrooms also separated by gender.
-TU also offers a limited amount of Gender Neutral Housing where persons are assigned regardless of gender.
+TU also offers a limited amount of Gender Inclusive housing where persons are assigned regardless of gender.
 Students must specifically request this housing option and it is space limited.

 You will enjoy all of the modern amenities necessary to make your new home a comfortable place to live and one that will help facilitate your academic endeavors.
 Rooms are equipped with basic cable TV, high-speed Internet service, and a micro fridge unit.
 Towson Run apartments are equipped with full kitchens, including microwaves, and common living rooms.